holokit/becoming-bats/README.md

 Finally, “SceneManager” object provides some functions for our UI elements.
 UI itself is a button, slider or sth else with no function in it.
 We create those functions and bind them to UI elements.
 Such as a function controls the On&Off of ARMeshManager.

-# System requirements
+## Requirements

-This project uses HoloKit SDK and aims to build an app runs on iOS device.
+This project aims to build an app runs on iOS device.

-I created and built this project in Unity 2022.3.8f1, I highly recommand you use this version and above to open the project.
-Make sure your Unity had install the iOS module:
-  1. Some features from HoloKit SDK only works on platform of iOs.
-If you work on other platform, some code may fail to compile, preventing you from entering Play mode and significantly impacting your development experience.
+1. Unity 2022.3.8f1
-  2. Build to an Xcode project needs iOS module.
+2. Xcode 14.2
-I built this project to iPhone with Xcode 14.2.

-As for mobile device, I used iPhone 12Pro.
-- *This project uses Meshing feature of AR Foundation, which needs a mobile device with Lidar camera, please make sure your device has Lidar camera
+3. iPhone with lidar capability

-# How to try it
+## How to build app to your device

 1. Clone the project, open with Unity.
-2. Open BatSound → Scene.
+2. Open Assets -> BatSound -> Scene.
   <img src="https://github.com/holoi/becoming-bats/assets/52849063/e3816144-be3c-41b0-a60a-cf38f68b8ec5" width="640px">

 3. Build this scene to an Xcode project.
-4. Open Xcode, open your Xcode project, build to your mobile device.
+4. Open Xcode, open your Xcode project, build app to your mobile device.

-# License